Somatic Tools for Helping Children Process Grief

 Movement allows the body to discharge pent-up energy and emotion.
 Grief that cannot be spoken can often be moved.

-Invite the child to shake their hands, arms, legs, and whole body.
-Like a dog shaking off water.
-This is how animals discharge stress in the wild.
+Shaking it out.
+Invite the child to shake their hands, arms, legs, and whole body like a dog shaking off water.
+Do it with them.
+Make it playful.
+Shake for 30 to 60 seconds.

+Stamping.
+Stomp feet on the ground.
+Hard.
+Fast.
+Slow.
+Heavy.
 This grounds the body and releases anger or frustration held in the legs.

-Have the child stand facing a wall, place their hands flat against it, and push as hard as they can for 10-15 seconds.
+Pushing against a wall.
+Have the child stand facing a wall, place their hands flat against it, and push as hard as they can for 10 to 15 seconds.
+This activates the muscles and provides a safe outlet for intense energy.

+Tearing paper.
 Give the child old newspapers or scrap paper and let them tear it into tiny pieces.
-Fast.
-Slow.
-Whatever feels right.
+The physical act of tearing provides release without harm.

-Set up a target (a pillow, a soft toy, a basket) and let the child throw soft balls or bean bags at it.
+Throwing soft objects.
+Set up a target and let the child throw soft balls or bean bags at it.
+This channels explosive energy into something contained and safe.

 4. Body scanning and sensation tracking

-This practice helps children develop interoception - the ability to notice what is happening inside their bodies.
+This practice helps children develop interoception, the ability to notice what is happening inside their bodies.

-Guide the child to imagine placing difficult feelings into a container (a box, a jar, a balloon).
+Container visualisation.
+Guide the child to imagine placing difficult feelings into a container such as a box, a jar, or a balloon.
 They can choose the size and colour of the container.
 The container holds the feelings safely until the child is ready to open it again.
+This is particularly helpful when a child is overwhelmed but needs to function during a school day.

 5. Co-regulation through presence